Formation of paired phases of bosons and their excitations in a square lattice: Formation of pair superfluid phase

 The present analysis of the low-energy collective modes provides a clear picture of the formation of the PSF phase as well as the nature of its transition to ASF, which can be useful for its identification.
+We have also studied the formation of the PSF phase as well as its excitation spectrum in the presence of attractive interaction, which is discussed in details in appendix \ref{app2}.